grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/100 Test-for-functional-behavior.md

 To do that, you need to make an [HTTP request](/using-k6/http-requests):
 1. Import the HTTP module.
 2. Create a payload to authenticate the user.
-3. Use the `http.post` method to send your request with the payload to an endpoint.
+3. Use the [`http.post`](/javascript-api/k6-http/post/) method to send your request with the payload to an endpoint.

-To test, copy this file and save it as `tutorial.js`
+To test, copy this file and save it as `tutorial.js`.

 <CodeGroup labels={["tutorial.js"]} lineNumbers={[]} showCopyButton={[true]}>